 - Dorms and Residence Halls — College students love free food.
 Offer food and information at the dorms as a way to engage prospective members.

 - Partnerships — Partner with another on-campus organization to create an attractive booth at organization recruiting events.

 - Social Media — Host a contest that engages new recruits.
 Have current Chapter members tag others online and invite them to an upcoming event or meeting.
 Reward participants and newcomers with a prize or food.

 Need more ideas?
-Ask other Chapter presidents through the Google Group, contact the vice president of Chapter development, vice president of member services, or start a conversation through PRSSA social media.
-You also can see the best recruitment ideas generated at the Leadership Rally in the Chapter Handbook (PDF).
+Contact the Vice President of Chapter Development, Vice President of Member Services, or start a conversation through PRSSA social media.
+You also can see the best recruitment ideas generated at the Leadership Assembly in the Chapter Handbook.